Skip to main content

 ERC Pool filter replacement picture

-Sphagnum Moss Water Treatment System:
+Sphagnum Moss Water Treatment System

 In 2011, Campus Recreation Services earned a Sustainability Fund grant to implement a sphagnum moss swimming pool water treatment system for indoor pools.
 This patented innovation provides the campus with a natural solution, reducing disinfectant by-products that cause respiratory diseases.
 With the new water treatment system, Eppley Recreation Center became the first aquatic center in the country to use sphagnum, also known as peat, moss to filter biofilm and reduce bacteria.
 Within the first 6 months of implementation, the CRS has reduced its filtering process and found a 78% decrease in water consumption.
 This initiative saves almost 1 million gallons of water each year as well as a net annual savings of $4,500.